-At a price point of approximately $429.95 – $559.95, the Sonic Down delivers a decent value.
+The Sonic Down delivers a decent value.
 Paying close to half a grand for a sleeping bag may seem a hefty investment for beginning backpackers and casual outdoor enthusiasts, but adequate rest and safety are two adventure details you cannot overlook.

 Another somewhat practical feature of the Sonic Down is that it comes complete with stuff and storage sacks.
 Most sleeping bags on the market include these accessories, but they are excellent features to have nonetheless.

 One of the most important steps in your journey to find the best sleep solution for your needs is comparing products and their unique features.
 We took the liberty of gathering some close competitors of the Sonic Down in the hope that they are worthy alternatives with the benefits you want and need.

 We set out to explore some of the best sleeping bags in the business made by Western Mountaineering and Big Agnes.
 Each of these sleeping bags is comparable in cost, temperature resistance, and design.